 Ecoclipper is a professional shipping company that will offer emission-free transport and travel by making use of engine-less sailing ships.
 Its business model is also its message.
 Ecoclipper aims to show how maritime trade was done before containerisation, before oil tankers and oil spills, before diesel and steam engines rushed into development and chugged freight around the oceans of the world.

 Ecoclipper also wants to bring about a consciousness change.
-The company will be a real-world example how outdated methods can be the solution for current problems and provide a remedy for the growth ideology.
+The company will be a real-world example how traditional methods can be the solution for current problems and provide a remedy for the growth ideology.

 However, Ecoclipper proposes no naive restoration of the past.
 It will transcend the divisions between tradition and modernity by creating a synthesis that harnesses the strengths of tradition and progress while avoiding the pitfalls of both.